engineerjoe440/360script/README.md

 ## Uploading a Sound Effect

-Uploading a sound effect can be as simple as calling the `put360` script with the IP address of the 360Systems Instant Replay, and the path to the file to be converted and uploaded.
+Uploading a sound effect can be as simple as calling the `cmd360` tool with the IP address of the 360Systems Instant Replay, and the path to the file to be converted and uploaded.

 ```shell
 > cmd360 put 192.168.2.36 "/media/Sound FX/Air Raid Siren.flac"
 ```

+## Downloading a Sound Effect

+You can also download a file from the Instant Replay machine.

 ```shell
 > cmd360 get 192.168.2.36 "AIR RAID SIREN.WAV"